fbpx Skip to main content

 1139 Prospect Avenue, Brooklyn

-• Westchester Multisensory Math Tutor, Brooklyn Letters Heather Liljengren ★★★★★ 9 months ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters Heather Liljengren ★★★★★ a year ago

 We cannot say enough good things about Effie, the ASL teacher, who was so engaged and effective with our 2 year old daughter from the very first session!
 Effie gladly included our whole family in the sessions!
 Her expertise and fantastic … More personality gave our daughter a way to communicate that she was so desperately seeking.
 The coordinators at Brooklyn Letters were so helpful and communicative…I would highly recommend their services!

-• Westchester Multisensory Math Tutor, Brooklyn Letters R Elmore ★★★★★ 6 months ago
+• Westchester Multisensory Math Tutor, Brooklyn Letters R Elmore ★★★★★ a year ago

 Aileen was INCREDIBLY helpful to us, both in assessing possible origins of my grandson's food aversions, as well as informing us of various available interventions to consider.